jennjiwon/jennjiwon.github.io/_pages/teaching.md

 ---
 layout: page
 permalink: /publications/
-title: Publications
+title: publications
 description:
 nav: true
 ---

+## In progress

+**Oh, Ji Won** & Hong, Seok-Kyeong.
+Confessions of a Koreaboo: Boundary-Policing and Race in K-pop Fandoms.

+## Submitted

-<b>Oh, Ji Won</b> & Hong, Seok-Kyeong.
+**Oh, Ji Won** & Hong, Seok-Kyeong.
 Confessions of a Koreaboo: Boundary-Policing and Race in K-pop Fandoms.